 How do I apply for a permit?

-To apply for a river permit, visit our online reservation system.
-Once your reservation is processed, you will receive an email with instructions for making an online payment.
-Once your payment is received, your permit will be sent by email.
+To apply for a river permit, visit Recreation.gov.
+Once your reservation is complete, you will receive instructions on how to obtain your permit.

 If needed, you may also request a reservation by email, mail, or fax.
-Please contact the backcountry reservation office via email or call 435-259-4351 for a form to fill out.
+Please contact the Backcountry Permit Office via email or call 435-259-4351 for a form to fill out.
 Because this is a lengthy process, we do not recommend it.
-The easiest and quickest way to get your preferred sites is to use the online reservation system.

 Can I cache supplies in the backcountry?